SpaceControl: Introducing Test-Time Spatial Control to 3D Generative Modeling: Introduction

 \section{Introduction}

 Generating 3D assets is a fundamental step in building virtual worlds, useful for gaming, simulation, virtual reality applications, and digital design.
-Recently the field of 3D generation gained immense traction, and we are now able to create assets of previously unseen quality \citep{xiang2024structured, zhang2024clay, vahdat2022lion, gao2022get3d, wu2025amodal3r, siddiqui2024meta, zhao2025hunyuan3d, chen20243dtopia, huang2025video, corsetti2025language}.
-A persistent challenge, however, is \emph{controllability}, \ie{}, how users can effectively steer generation to align with desired shapes and appearances.
+Recently the field of 3D object generation gained immense traction, and we are now able to create assets of previously unseen quality \citep{xiang2024structured, zhang2024clay, vahdat2022lion, gao2022get3d, wu2025amodal3r, siddiqui2024meta, zhao2025hunyuan3d, chen20243dtopia, huang2025video, sayandsarkar_2025_guideflow3d}.
+A continuing difficulty, however, is \emph{controllability}, \ie{}, the ability for users to reliably guide the object generation process so that it matches the intended shapes and geometric characteristics.

-Current controllable 3D generation methods rely mainly on text or image conditioning.
-Text is accessible and flexible but inherently ambiguous and ill-suited for specifying precise geometry.
-Images provide stronger alignment with 3D structures but are cumbersome to edit and not intuitive for fine-grained adjustments.
-As a result, neither modality enables artists or designers to directly manipulate the geometry of generated objects.
-A more natural paradigm is to allow users to interact with the generative model in \textit{3D space}, starting from coarse or abstract geometry and refining toward detailed assets.
+Most controllable 3D generation approaches are conditioned on either \emph{text} or \emph{images}.
+Text is flexible and easy to use, but its ambiguity makes it poorly suited for specifying precise geometry.
+Images better constrain 3D structure, yet they are difficult to edit and unintuitive for fine-grained control.
+Consequently, neither modality allows artists or designers to directly manipulate the object geometry.
+The aim of this work is to lower the barrier to 3D asset creation by shifting control into \emph{3D space} itself.
+Rather than relying on text or image conditioning, this work introduces what we call \emph{spatial control}: the use of 3D geometry as three-dimensional sketches that steer the synthesis of detailed 3D assets.

-Existing methods that introduce 3D geometric control fall into two categories: \textit{training-based} and \textit{guidance-based}.
-Training-based methods fine-tune existing generative models to support a specific form of geometric input, \eg{}, LION~\citep{vahdat2022lion} for voxel conditioning, and Spice-E~\citep{sella2023spic} for primitive or mesh conditioning.
-These methods provide controllability but require retraining, which reduces the original model's generalization capabilities.
-In contrast, guidance-based methods such as LatentNeRF \citep{metzer2023latent} and Coin3D \citep{dong2024coin3d} act solely at inference time without retraining, but usually involve substantial optimization overhead and constrain 3D structure only indirectly.
-Other works enrich existing 3D assets with geometric and appearance detail~\citep{michel2022text2mesh,chen2023fantasia3d,barda2025instant3dit}, yet they assume fine-grained input geometry, limiting usability in creative workflows where artists often begin with coarse sketches.